virgo-agent-toolkit/super-agent/README.md

 And then move the generated `wscat` file to somewhere in your path.

-To connect to a standalone agent, you only need to connect to it's root url using the `schema-rpc` subprotocol.
+To connect to a standalone agent, you only need to connect to its root url using the `schema-rpc` subprotocol.

 ```sh